Pacific Southwest, Region 9: Superfund

 BACKGROUND AND INITIAL ACTIONS

 Prior to 1995, the lead regulatory agency for the former Omega facility was the State of California Department of Toxic Substances Control (DTSC).
 During the 1980's, several assessments of subsurface conditions were performed, including sampling of soil gas and groundwater.
 In 1987, a 500-gallon underground storage tank was removed.
-From 1991 through 1994, DTSC, with EPA's Superfund Division support, actively pursued the owner/operator of the Omega facility to remove the wastes and cleanup the Omega Site.
-Because the owner/operator failed to address releases and threats of releases of hazardous substances at the Omega Site, DTSC requested that EPA’s Emergency Response Section assess the need for a removal action at the Omega Site.
-Through this site assessment, EPA determined that a removal action was necessary and issued an Action Memorandum on May 3, 1995.
+From 1991 through 1994, DTSC, with EPA's Superfund Division support, actively pursued the owner and operator of the Omega facility to remove the wastes and begin cleanup of the Site.
+In May 1995, EPA determined that a removal action was necessary and issued an Action Memorandum.
 On May 9, 1995, EPA issued a Unilateral Administrative Order (UAO) to approximately 170 major generator potentially responsible parties (PRPs), all of whom sent 10 tons or greater of hazardous materials to the former Omega property, to perform removal activities at the Site.
-These major contributing parties thereafter formed a workgroup called the Omega Chemical Site Potentially Responsible Parties Organized Group, or “OPOG”.
+These major contributing parties thereafter formed a workgroup called the Omega Chemical Site Potentially Responsible Parties Organized Group, or “OPOG.”
 During 1995, EPA oversaw removal activities performed by the PRPs under the 1995 UAO that included the removal and off-site treatment of approximately 3,000 drums of hazardous waste, 60 cubic yards of hardened resin material, hundreds of empty contaminated drums, numerous cylinders and various other smaller containers.
 The UAO also required emptying two rainwater sumps and four evaporators, cleaning two cooling towers, removal of 67 refrigerant gas cylinders, decontamination of remaining equipment and structures, and disposal of 40,000 gallons of rinsate and decontamination water.

-Groundwater within the OU-2 area is used as a source of drinking water by several municipal and private water purveyors.
-Most of the drinking water wells located in the OU-2 area draw water primarily from deeper portions of the aquifer from depths at or greater than 200 feet below ground surface (bgs) and are not currently impacted by groundwater contamination.
-However, a few drinking water wells in the area draw water at about the 200 feet bgs level and have had some contaminants detected.
-These wells are currently equipped with wellhead treatment units which are comprised of granular activated carbon (GAC) filters.
-The GAC filter removes the contaminants from the water to ensure that it meets drinking water standards.
-Drinking water for the Cities of Whittier, Santa Fe and Norwalk is tested regularly prior to distribution to the public, and all tap water meets State and Federal drinking water standards.
+Groundwater in the OU-2 area is used as a source of drinking water by several municipal and private water purveyors.
+Most of the drinking water wells located in the OU-2 area draw water primarily from deeper portions of the aquifer from depths at or greater than 200 feet below ground surface (bgs) and are not currently impacted by groundwater contamination at the Site.
+However, several drinking water wells that draw water from shallower potions of the aquifer.
+These wells have been shut down or equipped with wellhead treatment units to remove the contaminants.
+Drinking water for the Cities of Whittier, Santa Fe Springs, and Norwalk is tested regularly prior to distribution to the public to ensure that all tap water meets State and Federal drinking water standards.

-In early 1999, OPOG undertook additional field investigation activities with EPA oversight.
-Field activities included the installation of three groundwater monitoring wells immediately downgradient of the former Omega property; collection of soil and soil gas samples from each well boring, and the collection of groundwater samples for laboratory analysis.
-Aquifer tests were also performed on the newly-installed wells.
+In early 1999, OPOG installed and sampled the three groundwater monitoring wells.
+Soil and soil gas samples were also collected from each well boring, and aquifer tests were performed on the newly-installed wells.
 In August 2001 and March 2002, OPOG installed another three monitoring wells, including one well located on the upgradient (northeast) side of the former Omega property.
 Work under the Partial Consent Decree is conducted under EPA oversight.

-In August 2010, EPA completed an OU-2 RI/FS, which evaluates the nature and extent of OU-2 groundwater contamination, assesses the potential risks posed by this contamination to human health and the environment, and develops and evaluates alternative remedial actions to address the contaminated groundwater.
+In August 2010, EPA completed an OU-2 RI/FS, which evaluated the nature and extent of OU-2 groundwater contamination, assessed the potential risks posed by this contamination to human health and the environment, and developed and evaluated alternative remedial actions to address the contaminated groundwater.

 In 2004, indoor air samples from buildings on and near the former Omega property were evaluated for vapor intrusion from contaminated soil and groundwater.
 In April 2006, EPA issued an Action Memorandum to address indoor air contamination at the Skateland property by implementing a sub-slab depressurization (SSD) system.
 OPOG organized and funded the purchase of the Skateland property in September 2006 and implemented an EPA-approved response action that permanently discontinued its use as a commercial building.